EvaGostiuk/MAT4376-project-1-team-3/README.md

 There are the following 7 sections we want to highlight within this file:

   * DataCleaning: This is where all of our datasets and updates to the datasets are located.
 Any changes we made to the dataset was logged as a new version and is located in this folder.
   * Documentation: This is where we have documented all of our work.
-Items such as the data dictionary, the persona we made for Jim,
+The data dictionary, the persona we created for Jim, and the timelines of the Candidates' scandals are in this section.
   * **Visualizations** (see below)
   * README.md: This is what you are currently reading.
 It has links to all of the important folders/pages that contain our work for this project.
   * **project-1-team-3.pdf**: A compilation of the data dictionary and the script we used when creating the video.
 This is a back-up for the video in case you would like to dive deeper into a certain section.